ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-implement--i2i-.md

 Replace/remove all of the text in brackets, including this text.

 See https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md for help determining if you need to file an I2I for your change/fix, instructions on filling out this I2I template and how to get help if you have questions.
 Note that If you are implementing a minor change/fix, you likely do not need to file this I2I.

+If you haven't already done so, sign the Contributor License Agreement (CLA) as soon as possible to avoid delays merging your code.
+A signed CLA is not necessary to submit this I2I or to send a pull request, but it will be needed before your code can be merged.
+See https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#contributor-license-agreement for more information on CLAs.
 -->

 ## Summary